 Činnost Centra pro lidská práva a demokracii zajišťuje tým odborníků, kteří působí v akademických, justičních a dalších institucích v rámci ČR.
-Každý z nich zajišťuje jeden z tematických panelů, kterým se Centrum zabývá, a do kterých je rozdělena i pozornost měsíčního Bulletinu Centra.
+Každý člen zajišťuje jeden z tematických panelů, kterým se Centrum zabývá, a do kterých je rozdělena i pozornost měsíčního Bulletinu Centra.
 Těmito oblastmi jsou mezinárodní trestní spravedlnost, evropský systém ochrany lidských práv, mezinárodní politika a lidská práva a také Česká republika a lidská práva.

 Head of section International Politics, Business and Human Rights